JuliusGikonyoNyambura/nest-graphql-prisma-api/README.md

 #### Step by step guide
 - Node.js installed.
-- Then run npm install -g typescript.
+- Then run `npm install -g typescript` to install typescript.

 - Install the necessary dependencies: